 Purely FYI: I've booted Tails 4.0 with the Admin password several times, always with persistence, and not experienced this issue.
 This is a Tails 4.0 bootable USB that started as a Tails 4.0~beta1 tester, was updated to 4.0~rc1 and finally manually upgraded to 4.0, if that helps.

-#4 Updated by adamantium 13 days ago
+#4 Updated by adamantium about 2 months ago

 On the same computer, I tried booting tails tonight, with a few similar but not the exact same errors.

 Try to add both admin password and unlock persistence with password.
 Result: Screen goes permanently black, and Tails desktop never appears (it usually appears within 10-15 seconds of clicking "Start Tails" on the tails greeter).
 I waited well over a minute before hitting the power button (not pressing/holding for 4 seconds).
 The normal-for-tails "Something something Radeon failed" in plaintext at the top left of the screen appeared, and the system powered off.

 Try to boot with just adding admin password (not unlocking persistence).
 Result: Exact same permanent black screen after clicking "Start Tails".
 Same results of hitting the power button as scenario one as well.

 Try to boot tails with only unlocking persistence with password.
 Result: Tails greeter disappears leaving just a blue screen background with various info at the top right of the screen.
 Tails Greeter reappears a second time!!!
 I see the icon at the top right that Tails is connecting to my wifi, then that it successfully connected to my wifi.
 I at this time just click "Start Tails" without (again) entering my persistence password.
 And it all goes to the permanent black screen of death, same as scenarios 1 and 2.

 Scenario four (success):